JoranJix/Undressify/README.md

 Load an Outfit from the >Outfits< button! <br>
 The button >Clothing< will appear.<br>
 Click it and check how your clothing will be undressed. <br>
+You can now click your belly or lower back to open the menu and load your avatar, outfit etcetera...

 ## Addons
 Addons is a function for Items you like to have on every avatar and outfit.
 Like Huds, fun toys etcetera <br>